rojas70/MAEG-3080-project/MCTS-tutorial.md

 <img src="media/minmax.png" alt="drawing" width="500"/>
 </p>

 Why do we try to minimize the winning ratios of "O" at the turn of "X"?
 Because we try to make the player "X", the opponent of "O", be "smart" on his decision.
 An analogy I like to think about is that people will tend to play against the opponent is better or at least the same with their own for chess play to improve their skill of playing chess.
-In general, "MinMax" algorithm or the rules of tranverse can impose some contraints for explorations that finds the optimal policy.
+In general, "MinMax" algorithm or the rules of traverse can impose some contraints for exploratios that finds the optimal policy.

 ### 3.3 How to expand or "grow" the tree <span style="color:blue">(Expansion)</span>

- After you tranverse the tree using "MinMax" algorithm, you will reach leaf nodes (the bottom of the tree).
+ After you traverse the tree using "MinMax" algorithm, you will reach leaf nodes (the bottom of the tree).
 If you want to grow the tree to see a few more move ahead, you need to expand (or in other word "grow") the tree.
 It is easy to exand the tree as:

  - Add new nodes (representing new states) to the leaf nodes.
  - Initialize the nodes with initial values.
 In our case, just we initialze the value of winning ratio to zero.